British philosophy: William of Sherwood

 William of Sherwood (c.
-1200) was a medieval English scholastic philosopher, logician, and teacher.
-Little is known of his life, but he is thought to have studied in Paris and he was a master at Oxford in 1252.
-He was the author of two books which were an important influence on the development of scholastic logic: Introductiones in Logicam (Introduction to Logic), and Syncategoremata.
-These are the first known works to deal in a systematic way with what is now called supposition theory, and were influential on the development of logic in both England and on the continent.
-According to Roger Bacon, Sherwood was among "the more famous wise men of Christendom", of whom he names another as Albertus Magnus.
-Bacon judged Sherwood to be "much wiser than Albert".
+1200-1272) was an English logician and teacher.
+Little is known of his life, but he is thought to have studied in Paris and was a master at Oxford in 1252.
+He was the author of two books which were an important influence on the development of scholastic terminist logic in both Britain and on the continent: Introduction to Logic and Syncategoremata, the first known works on supposition theory.
+(Note: According to Roger Bacon, Sherwood was among "the more famous wise men of Christendom", of whom he names another as Albertus Magnus.
+Bacon judged Sherwood to be "much wiser than Albert".)
+Syncategoremata were terms like "and", "or", and "not" which merely combine other terms, while categoremata belong to one of Aristotle's Categories and are genuine predicates.
+A treatise on "insolubles" or paradoxes like the Liar Paradox was also attributed to William of Sherwood.